 Parathyroid glands are very small endocrine glands, which produce parathyroid hormone (PTH).
 Most people have four glands, which are often located in the neck with close relation to thyroid gland.
 However, in some people their location can be quite variable which can be in other areas of the neck or rarely in the chest.
-PTH and its interactions with gut, bones, kidneys and Vitamin D keep the body calcium levels in balance.
+PTH with it’s interactions with gut, bones, kidneys and Vitamin D keep the body calcium levels in balance.

-Individuals with a problem in their parathyroid glands are detected by number of ways
+Individuals with a problem in their parathyroid glands are detected by number of ways:

 – Unexpected finding of high calcium in a blood test